Commercial Vehicle Restrictions and Traffic Modifications for Baltimore’s New Year’s Eve Spectacular at the Inner Harbor

 • South side of Key Highway from Light to William Streets

-Due to the large number of people expected in the downtown area for New Year’s festivities, patrons attending the events are strongly encouraged to use public transportation including mass transit, the Light Rail, metro subway and the Charm City Circulator.
+Due to the large number of people expected in the downtown area for New Year’s festivities, patrons attending the events are strongly encouraged to use public transportation including the Light Rail, metro subway and the Charm City Circulator.